Skip to content

 Does Bluetooth drain iPhone battery?

 Bluetooth 5.0 (iPhone 8 and later) uses very little power.
-In our measurements, active Bluetooth audio streaming drained about 2-3% per hour on an iPhone 15 Pro.
-Leaving Bluetooth on in standby has almost zero measurable battery impact.
+Active audio streaming adds only a small amount of battery drain per hour, and leaving Bluetooth on in standby has almost no measurable impact.

 How many Bluetooth devices can an iPhone connect to simultaneously?